Gulf Breeze Maritime Brain Injury Accident Lawyer

 The key to our success is Florida maritime brain injury lawyer John W. Merting.
-He is the first attorney in North Florida to be Board-Certified in Admiralty and Maritime Law by The Florida Bar, and has more than 40 years of legal experience.
-The defense is thoroughly aware of Mr. Merting's experience, and this is beneficial to clients in recovering fair compensation.
+He is the first attorney in all of North Florida to be Board-Certified in Admiralty and Maritime Law by The Florida Bar, and has more than 40 years of legal experience.
+The defense is thoroughly aware of Mr. Merting’s experience, and this is beneficial to clients in recovering fair compensation.

 If you or a loved one suffered a traumatic brain injury in a maritime or 18-wheeler accident, contact the Law Offices of John W. Merting, P.A., today for a free initial consultation.

 Our practice includes representation for clients with all types of brain trauma, including:

 - Brain death

 - Near drowning — psychiatric and physical injuries

 These brain injuries can have long-lasting effects that may take away a person’s ability to function in normal society.
 Even mild brain injuries, such as concussions, can end a career.
 We seek full compensation for medical bills, lost wages, ongoing medical care, pain and suffering, and loss of the ability to enjoy life, and other effects of an accidental head injury.

 Most maritime claims have a three-year statute of limitations — a formal lawsuit must be filed in the proper court or your claim will be forever barred!
 However, some wrongful death claims and some claims against U.S. government ships or private ships under contract to the U.S. government or military can have limitations as short as 18 months.
 Cruise ships usually require written notice of claims within six months and suit within one year in a specifically designated court.